-Inclusion of these policies and restrictions in our bylaws is unusual as compared to our publicly traded peers, and we believe such policies and restrictions are unnecessary to preserve the status of the Company as a REIT and/or as a Maryland corporation.
-We believe that it is in the best interest of the Company and its shareholders for the board of directors to have the ability to change our investment policies from time to time as deemed appropriate by the board of directors in light of changes in investment objectives, market conditions, results of operations, changes in applicable laws, rules and regulations (including laws, rules and regulations relating to our status as a REIT) and other factors.
-In addition, we believe it is appropriate to provide the board of directors with the flexibility to determine whether it is in the best interests of the Company and its shareholders to continue to be qualified as a REIT.
+Inclusion of these asset restrictions in Article Sixteen from the Declaration of Trust in our Maryland charter is unusual as compared to our publicly traded peers, and we believe the Company should not be limited in its operations in this manner.
+We believe that it is in the best interest of the Company and its shareholders for the board of directors to have the ability to change its asset diversification and related policies from time to time as deemed appropriate by the board of directors in light of changes in investment objectives, market conditions, results of operations, changes in applicable laws, rules and regulations (including laws, rules and regulations relating to our status as a REIT) and other factors.

-Approval of Sub-Proposal 4A requires the affirmative vote of two-thirds of the votes entitled to be voted at the Meeting.
+Approval of Sub-Proposal 4A-4 requires the affirmative vote of two-thirds of the votes entitled to be voted at the Meeting.